aplteam/Tatin/docs/SyntaxReference.md

 In case a folder is specified rather than a ZIP file then `PublishPackage` tries to establish whether the package depends on other packages.
-This is done by the API function `Pack`, which is called by `PublishPackage` internally.
+This is done by the API function `BuildPackage`, which is called by `PublishPackage` internally.

-The optional left argument `dependencies` is, when specified, passed as left argument to `Pack`; see there for details.
+The optional left argument `dependencies` is, when specified, passed as left argument to `BuildPackage`; see there for details.

 The explicit result: